georgelza/PyFlink_Embedder/README.md

 <img src="blog-doc/diagrams/SuperLab-fs-v1.2.png" alt="Our Build" width="600">

+### Mebedding Vector

+For an example of how an embedding vector looks like, See: `<Project root>/misc/embedding.vector`

 ## Summary

 Ok, the code was not that difficult, or is not really that complicated.
 What did come out is the tweaing of the settings on a docker-compose based lab, to balance the memory etc for Apache Flink.
 Some of this is due to us using UDF's andpretty sure this will also come up in real life, in production.